neobay991/bank-tech-test/README.md

 I would like to be able to Withdraw money from my account So I can spend it on something I like

+As a User,
+I would like to be able to see an Account statement from my account So I know how much money I have

 ```

 Tech stack